 For a Java application to connect to a JDBC source, it needs a URL, user-id, and password.
-To connect to your VDB all you need is URL and any additional optional properties that you would like to set such as log file, number of threads etc. Currently the Teiid Embedded is not associated with any user authentication system, so user-id and password are not required.
-The JDBC connection is supported through "com.metamatrix.jdbc.EmbeddedDriver" driver requires the URL syntax of jdbc:metamatrix:<VDB-Name> to connect to the VDB.
-You can add any additional optional properties at the end after the semi-colon(;) using name=value format.
-If multiple properties are defined, they should be separated additional semi-colons.
-For example jdbc:metamatrix:<VDB-Name>;dqp.logFile=/home/query.log
+To connect to your VDB all you need is a URL and any additional optional properties that you would like to set.
+Teiid defaults to allowing the admin user with password teiid.
+Additional user accounts can be added through Teiid extensible MembershipDomain mechanism.
+A JDBC connection can be obtained through the Teiid driver "org.teiid.jdbc.TeiidDriver" with the URL syntax of jdbc:teiid:<VDB-Name>@((mm|mms)://<host name>:<port>)|(<path to deploy.properties>)